informalsystems/quint/doc/repl.md

 as expected?

 It looks like we have to describe multiple possible initial states that differ in temperature.
-This is how we can do that in TNT, specifying that the temperature should be somewhere in the range of -40 to 40 degrees:
+This is how we can do that in Quint, specifying that the temperature should be somewhere in the range of -40 to 40 degrees:

 ```sh